 The resignation of Pat Stanton early in 1982/83 gave the Board the opportunity to replace him with a seasoned campaigner capable of exploiting a potentially good squad of players.
-Instead, it repeated the error of before by appointing another high-profile former international player with no experience in management and no previous connection with the club.
+Instead, they appointed another high-profile former international player with no experience in management and no previous connection with the club.

 Born in Glasgow on 23rd January 1949, Tom Forsyth was signed by Motherwell as a seventeen-year old and quickly developed a fearsome reputation as a tough-tackling defender.
 His first Scotland cap in 1971 was followed a year later by a £40,000 transfer to Rangers where he earned three League Championship medals, four Scottish Cup winners medals (scoring the winning goal in the 1973 Final against Celtic) and one in the League Cup.

 He went on to make 22 appearances in a Scotland shirt, most of them under Ally McLeod, who considered Forsyth to be the most consistent player he had, but his international career came to an abrupt end after the 1978 World Cup Finals.

 A recurring knee injury brought his playing days to a premature end in March 1982 but six months later Dunfermline surprisingly offered the 33 year old the chance to start his managerial career at the club.
 Taking over prior to the match against St. Johnstone at East End on 22nd September, he left team selection to caretaker manager Jimmy Thomson and was quickly given some idea of what lay ahead as the Pars conceded three goals in a dire first half.